rubrikinc/rubrik-sdk-for-powershell/docs/quick-start.md

 1. [PowerShell](https://aka.ms/getps6) Core or Windows PowerShell
 1. [PowerCLI](http://www.vmware.com/go/powercli) version 6.0 or higher

-## Note:
+## Note - PowerShell Core

-The module has been written with PowerShell Core support in mind.
-For best performance and compatibility, the most recent release of PowerShell Core is recommended with the Rubrik PowerShell Module.
+*The module has been written with PowerShell Core support in mind.
+For best performance and compatibility, the most recent release of PowerShell Core is recommended with the Rubrik PowerShell Module.*

 # Installation